schellt/backmap/README.md

-# backmap.pl v0.4
+# backmap.pl v0.5

 ## Description
 __Automatic read mapping and genome size estimation from coverage.__

 Automatic mapping of paired, unpaired, PacBio and Nanopore reads to an assembly with `bwa mem` or `minimap2`, execution of `qualimap bamqc` and estimation of genome size from mapped nucleotides divided by mode of the coverage distribution (>0).
-This method was first pulished in Schell et al. (2017) and is slightly refined in this script.
+This method was first pulished in Schell et al. (2017).
+To show high accuracy and reliability of this method throughout the tree of life, Pfenninger et al. (2021) published a study comparing different estimators.
+Currently, the estimator N<sub>bm</sub>/m (number of back-mapped bases divided by the modal value of the sequencing depth distribution) is implemented in this script only.
 The tools `samtools`, `bwa` and/or `minimap2` need to be in your `$PATH`.
 The tools `qualimap`, `multiqc`, `bedtools` and `Rscript` are optional but needed to create the mapping quality report, coverage histogram as well as genome size estimation and to plot of the coverage distribution respectively.

 ## Dependencies